 - 1. Each candidate must use the folder provided by the Dean's office as the primary file.
 Any other type folder may be used for the secondary file. - 2.
 Peer review of teaching will be conducted by the Committee Chairperson or his/her designate, including teaching observation and course materials review, and included in the file. - 3.
-The Committee Chairperson may elect to solicit from the candidate a complete class roll from one class taught, with an enrollment of 15 or more, during the last two years as an element of the peer review process.
-The Tenure and Promotion Committee Chair will send an evaluation form to each student on the list. - 4.
-Additional timelines and application forms are available from the secretary in the Office of the Department Chair of Instruction and Teacher Education. - 5.
-Supporting Documentation by Professionals - a.
+Additional timelines and application forms are available from the Administrative Assistant for the Chair of the Department of Instruction and Teacher Education. - 4.
+Documentation by Professionals - a.
 Referees from Outside of the USC System Scholarly Products

 The Department requires at least five external evaluations of a candidate's scholarly or creative achievements or other professional activities.
-Fewer than half of the referees may be selected by the candidate.
-The external written evaluations should not be solicited from the candidate's dissertation advisers, co-authors, or colleagues with whom the candidate served at other institutions.
-Letters to external referees should include the following language:
+At most two of the referees may be selected by the candidate.
+Professors in the department will assist the chair in identifying appropriate referees.
+The external written evaluations should not be solicited from those with close personal or professional ties to the candidate (e.g. dissertation advisers, co-authors, former professors, classmates, or colleagues with whom the candidate served at other institutions).
+Letters to outside referees should include the following language:

-We are including a copy of the unit criteria along with materials that we are asking you to evaluate according to these criteria.
-Specifically, we request your opinion of the strengths and weaknesses of the material.
-We also solicit your opinion of the importance of this faculty member's contribution to scholarship in the discipline.
+We are including a copy of the unit criteria along with materials that we are asking you to use to evaluate scholarship and research according to these criteria.
+Your evaluation need not be limited to the materials we have provided.
 We would also appreciate a statement describing your relationship, if any, with this candidate.